ruben-hutter/IaS-Exercises/ias-u2/answers.md

 ## Exercise 7
 *a)*

-Running wireshark as root is dangerous as every explit in the sofware ir running with administrator priviledges and can therefor acces and modify nearly everything on the machine.
+Running wireshark as root is dangerous as every exploit in the sofware ir running with administrator priviledges and can therefor acces and modify nearly everything on the machine.
+Accordingly to the wireshark wiki, under Security chapter: *"...
+That's not a good idea, as using a root account makes any exploit far more dangerous: a successful exploit will have immediate control of the whole system, compromising it completely. ..."*.

 *b)*

+Like already explained in the installation steps, we had to add our user to the wireshark group, so that he is able to record traffic by using "/usr/bin/dumpcap".

-Debian:
+Arch and Debian:

+- `sudo usermod -aG wireshark USERNAME`

 Alpine:

+- `doas adduser USERNAME whireshark`